 I prefer to use Microsoft Word for most of my writing but I really like Markdown.
 I prefer Word because its spell and grammar checker is superior to every other word processor or text editor I have tried.
 In addition, word has text to speech build in.
 I use text to speech to have my text spoken to me in order to catch errors and I catch a lot of errors this way.
-While I write my blog posts in English, English is not my first language and I need these tools to keep spelling and grammar errors to a minimum.
+While I write my blog posts in English.
+English is not my first language and I need these tools to keep spelling and grammar errors to a minimum.

-I use the static site generator Pelican for this blog and it generates the blog from ether restructured text or markdown files.
+This blog uses the static site generator Pelican (Update: this blog is now using WordPress) and it generates the blog from ether restructured text or markdown files.
 I have written about Pelican in my blog post The Static Site Generator Pelican VS WordPress.

 I have been using Pandoc to convert markdown to Word documents or PDFs for years.
 A Google search for a way to convert from Word to markdown did not give any usable result.
 Therefore, up until now I have just copied and pasted the text making sure not to do any markdown syntax until after I had done spell checking in Word.